Personal Injury Lawyer in Fort Lee >> DWI & DUI Defense >> Drunk Driving Penalties

 - Ignition interlock device: Some drivers will be required to have this device installed in their vehicles.
 It requires the driver to give a breath sample before the vehicle will start.

 If you have a past DUI/DWI conviction on your record, you will be considered a repeat offender and the penalties you face are even stiffer:

 - Second conviction: Two-year driver's license suspension; fine of $500 - $1,000; up to 90 days in jail; and 30 days of community service

 - Third conviction: 10-year license suspension; $1,000 fine; up to 180 days in jail; up to 90 days of community service

 When you meet with our Bergen County lawyers, we will help you understand the penalties you face specifically.
 We will then work diligently to have them reduced or to avoid them completely.
 We will do our best to uncover weaknesses in the case against you and challenge breath test results, field sobriety test results and other evidence to help achieve a positive outcome.

 Get Help From Our Bergen County DWI Law Firm

-Jae Lee Law offers free initial consultations in DWI/DUI cases.
-To schedule yours, call 201-346-3800.
+Personal Injury Lawyer in Fort Lee offers free initial consultations in DWI/DUI cases.
+To schedule yours, call 201 346-3800.
 You can also send us an email if you prefer.
 We respond promptly to all inquiries.